ecmwf/metview-docs/docs/metview/macro/convert_to_python.rst

 How to adjust the results?
 -----------------------------------

-For most of the Macros you should expect to get a correctly formatted and fully functional Python script.
-However, the converter cannot handle certain code structures and data types and it does not have any run-time information, so the generated code may require further **adjustments**.
-If this happens a set of **warnings** will be added to the top of the Python script.
+For simple Macros you should expect to get a correctly formatted and fully functional Python script.
+However, the converter cannot handle certain code structures and data types and it does not have any run-time information, so the generated code most probably will require further **adjustments**.
+If this happens a set of **warnings** will be added to the top of the Python script and in certain cases next to the affected code lines.
 Please check these warnings and **modify your script** accordingly.
 The following list gives you detailed advice on how to do it:

 .. toctree::
    :maxdepth: 1